Put our talent to work

 Your app needs an overhaul.
-The user interface is outdated and clunky and needs to be redesigned.
-And doing it right will take time, talent, and other resources that all add up to money.
-This is why a lot of companies are reluctant to update their designs.
-They see what it will cost them to do so and immediately run for the hills.
+It feels outdated, clunky and needs a UI redesign.
+Doing it right will take time, talent and budget.
+This is why many companies are reluctant to update their designs.
+They see what it will cost and immediately run for the hills.

 But like anything else your company spends money on, UI redesign is an investment.
-And UI, in particular, is one of the most important and potentially profitable ones.
-It’s estimated that every dollar spent on UI redesign can yield between ten and a hundred dollars in revenue.
+And UI, in particular, is one of the most important and potentially profitable investments.
 Let’s take a look at the importance of UI to your profits and how you can maximize your ROI.

 Why UI redesign is a good investment

-UI is all about how users interface with your app, or your website, or your product.
-So an investment in UI is, essentially, an investment in your customers.
+UI is all about how users interface with your app, your website or your product.
+An investment in UI is, essentially, an investment in your customers.
 You’re making things easier or better for them and improving their overall experience while interacting with your brand.
-This ultimately leads to more customers, more sales, and higher sales values.
+This ultimately leads to more customers, more sales and higher sales values.

-Poor UI design causes frustration and even resentment as customers try to use it.
-The more difficult it is for them to use, the less time they’ll want to spend on your app.
-By improving it, you can get them to spend more time interacting with your brand.
+Poor UI design causes customer frustration and even resentment.
+The more difficult it is for them to use your app or website, the less time they’ll want to spend on it.
+By improving the UI, you can get them to spend more time interacting with your brand.
 The more they interact with your brand, the more they’ll end up spending.
-And once the transaction is complete, they’ll also be more likely to return in the future.
+And once the transaction is complete, they’re more likely to return.

 UI redesign goals

-Of course, there’s always the possibility that your redesign will only succeed in making things worse, or try to “fix” things that weren’t broken in the first place.
-So how do you make sure you’re truly on the road to improvement?
+Of course, there’s always the possibility that your redesign will only succeed in making things worse, if you try to “fix” things that weren’t broken in the first place.
+So how do you make sure you’re on the road to improvement?
 It helps to have goals.
 Here’s what you should strive for.

 - Usability: What are customers looking for when they go to your site or app?
 How long does it take them to find it?
 It should be simple to navigate, with the most important and popular features (search for products, add products to cart, etc.) clearly labeled and easy to find at a glance.